LifeLongLiver/academic-kickstart/content/authors/admin/_index.md

 title: Jack Neilson
 role: Liver Of Life
 avatar_filename: avatar.jpg
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My name is Jack Neilson and I am just a man living life as long as it lets me!
+Take a look around and you'll find all you need to know about me.
 interests:
+  - Computer Programming
-  - Artificial Intelligence
+  - Mandarin
+  - Mixed Martial Arts
-  - Computational Linguistics
+  - Photography
-  - Information Retrieval
+  - Game Development
 social:
   - icon: envelope
     icon_pack: fas